-We recommend: Apply as early as possible, at least 8 weeks before the application deadline expires.
+We recommend: Apply as early as possible, at least 8 weeks before the Application deadline expires.
 This ensures that you can still submit missing documents in time.

 Are you applying for the preliminary review documentation (VPD)?
-If so, you should allow even more time for your application, because you generally still have to apply to the university directly using uni-assist’s VPD.
+If so, you should allow even more time for your application, because you generally still have to apply to the university directly using the VPD.